Skip to content

 #Download and Install Certificate Update

-Go to Microsoft Update Catalog and search for “root certificate update.”
-Download the latest update for your Windows version and install it.
+Go to the Microsoft Update Catalog website and search for “root certificate update.”
+Download the latest package for your Windows version, then double-click to install.
+The whole process takes under 3 minutes and doesn’t require a restart.

 #Alternative: Update Windows Completely